hzaheer48/protfolio/README.md

-# Landing Page React Component
+# Protfolio

-This React component is a landing page layout designed using Material-UI and other custom components.
+This React component is a protfolio layout designed using Material-UI and other custom components.
 It includes sections for personal information, about me, skills, experience & education, and a sidebar with additional features.

 ## Prerequisites